 The course study is designed to be completed in approximately 80 hours.
 We expect students to allocate 8 – 10 hours of study per module including answering Key Questions and completing the Quizzes.
-Students who have not studied in a long time or where infection prevention and control is a new concept may take longer to complete each modules and the assessments.
+Students who have not studied in a long time or where infection prevention and control is a new concept may take longer to complete each module and the assessments.
 The expected 80 hours of study does not include preparing, drafting and submitting the final 3000-word assignment.

 Each course is spread over approximately 24 weeks and a course deadline is advised.
 After this date, a student who has not completed the course work and submitted the final assignment will be deemed to have not passed the course.